Ripple Out

 Bankruptcy is a legal process through which your assets are assessed and used, where possible, to repay creditors.
 In most cases, bankruptcy in England and Wales lasts one year, after which you are discharged and the remaining debts included in the bankruptcy are written off.
 The official receiver handles the process and assesses whether any assets or income contributions are required.

-Bankruptcy is not the catastrophe it is often portrayed as.
-For someone with no significant assets and little prospect of repaying their debts through income, it can provide a genuine clean start considerably faster than years of managed repayment.
-The consequences are real: your credit file is affected for six years, certain professional roles are restricted during bankruptcy, and you cannot be a company director without court permission.
-But for the right circumstances, it is a legitimate and sometimes the most rational available option.
+Bankruptcy is far less catastrophic than its reputation suggests.
+For someone with no significant assets and little prospect of repaying their debts through income, it can provide a clean start considerably faster than years of managed repayment.
+The consequences are concrete: your credit file is affected for six years, certain professional roles are restricted during bankruptcy, and you cannot be a company director without court permission.
+Even so, for someone in the right position, it can be a legitimate and sometimes the most rational option available.

 You can apply for your own bankruptcy online through the government's Insolvency Service, at a cost of £680 in application fees.
 A creditor can also petition for your bankruptcy if you owe them more than £5,000.